uswds/uswds-site/pages/performance/how.md

 ##### Default metric recommendations:

-- Speed Index: a direct metric to track how fast a site appears to a user Custom Timing Events: a direct metric to track a specific experience on your site
+- [Speed index](/performance/glossary#speed-index): a direct metric to track how fast a site appears to a user Custom Timing Events: a direct metric to track a specific experience on your site
 - Page Weight: an indirect metric to track the total resources size to download for your site